ReevesA1/ansible-bootstrap/README1.md

 powershell.exe -ExecutionPolicy ByPass -File $file -Verbose }
 ```

-- Launch Cygwin once so it creates folders
+- Launch Cygwin As ADMIN once so it creates folders
 - Then Still in powershell as Admin run this code to download script

 ```
 .{
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12